 In the City of Pittsburgh, we believe that sustainability means operating in such a way that we lessen our impact on the environment, while finding ways to save money, improve the services we provide to citizens, and grow the economy.
 It also means living our lives in such a way that we do not diminish the ability of future generations to also produce and thrive.

-In October 2008, Mayor Ravenstahl hired the City's first-ever Sustainability Coordinator and created the Office of Sustainability and Energy Efficiency to provide guidance on greening the City's operations and facilities.
+In October 2008, The City's first-ever Office of Sustainability and Energy Efficiency was created to provide guidance on greening the City's operations and facilities.